rajatagrawal1094/IdentityManagementSystem/README.md

 More importantly, they align with the principle of zero trust: never assume access is valid—always verify based on identity, context, and policy.

-## Bridging the Gap: Leaders and Engineers Together
+## Bridging the Gap for Business Leaders and DevOps Engineers

 **For business leaders**, this system ensures that security is not an afterthought.
 It becomes part of how your teams work, enabling safe growth and faster time to market.